dallenmidd/IxPopDyMod/README.md

 ## Tick-borne disease infection dynamics

-In the examples above I modeled just a tick population without a tick borne disease.
-Here I give an example of how the package can be used to also include
+In the examples above we modeled a tick population without a tick borne disease.
+Here we give an example of how the package can be used to also include infection dynamics.

-So far all examples use transition functions loaded into the package, here we show how to define our own.
+So far all examples have used transition functions loaded into the package, here we show how to define our own.

 ``` r
 find_host <- function(x, y, a, pref)